 Holdings in the Bradley Center consist primarily of photographic materials.
 They comprise one of the largest collections of African-American photographers west of the Mississippi, and the most extensive collection in Southern California.
 The collections contain rich documentation of the African-American community, especially the Civil Rights Movement and its leaders as well as local churches, politicians, musicians, entertainers, athletes, and social organizations.
 Collections also document myriad issues surrounding the border dividing the United States and Mexico, with a focus on immigration, human rights, globalization, and economic violence.

-To view collections which are a part of the Bradley Center, please visit the Finding Aid Database, search the OneSearch, or the library's Digital Collections.
+To view collections which are a part of the Bradley Center, please search the library's Digital Collections.
 For more information about how to access our collections, please read more about Using the Collections and our Duplication Services.

 Selection of Materials